 - CTIS stands for Central Tire Inflator System, a system which is used to regulate tire pressures while the vehicle is moving.
 CTIS allows the driver to prevent blow-outs and bogging by adjusting the tire characteristics to suit different types of terrain such as sand dunes and desert country.

 - Dine is French for dinner, a time of rest for the hardworking Dakar Rally competitors, when friends can gather together over plates piled high with delicious food and discuss the day's events over a glass of wine.
-The bustling cafeteria facilities serve a full menu of pickled entrees, main dish of meat, hot soup, bread, cheeses and deserts, complemented by wine, beer, soft drink and other beverages
+The bustling cafeteria facilities serve meals such as pickled entrees, main dish of meat, hot soup, bread, cheeses and deserts, complemented by wine, beer, soft drink and other beverages.

 - FIA stands for Federation Internationale de l’Automobile, the largest automobile association in the world.
 Based in Paris, the FIA is responsible for other motor sports such as F1 and WRC.

-- GPS (Global Positioning System) is a positioning system similar to modern car navigation systems, using satellite signal to determine the location and orientation of the vehicle.
-To prevent teams gaining an unfair advantage, the Dakar Rally participants are only allowed to use a simple GPS device stipulated by the rally organizers, and the information provided is limited to several locations en route.
+- GPS (Global Positioning System) is a positioning system similar to modern car navigation systems, using a satellite signal to determine the location and orientation of the vehicle.
+To prevent teams gaining an unfair advantage, the Dakar Rally participants are only allowed to use a simple GPS device stipulated by the rally organizers.
+This system records when and at what speed the contestant’s car passed a point.
+Penalties are given if a violation is found.
 The designated GPS device does not provide a map display like a normal car navigation system, and is really little more than a supplementary navigation aid.
-In recent years, GPS has also been used to enforce speed limits of 50 km/h within townships.

 - The word homologation means to sanction or recognize a vehicle or vehicle prototype.
 In the context of the Paris-Dakar rally, it means an approved mass-market vehicle that has been accredited in accordance with FIA standards.
 The standard differs between categories; the minimum production run for camions, for instance, is 15 vehicles.

-- The word liaison refers to an untimed section of the Paris-Dakar rally route.
+- The word liaison refers to an untimed section of the Dakar rally route.
 For safety and security reasons, it is not always possible to begin and end the SS at the bivouac sites.
 In this case, race vehicles must proceed from the bivouac site to the SS start point, complete the SS, then proceed from the SS end point to the next bivouac.
 The sections before and after the SS are referred to as liaison sections.
 Liaison sections are subject to time limits (with corresponding penalties), although these are not too demanding.
-Most of the Europe stage of the rally consists of liaison sections.

 - Loop stage